nistur/8080bf/Readme.md

 wondered what fun things I could do with 1kb.
-As I'm relatively familiar with 8080 code, having written a [simulator](https://github.com/nistur/tlvm) for it, it seemed like the obvious choice.
-I do not know at this point whether I will be entering the competition as I will be required to build a board to demo this on.
-For now I will just aim to emulate the entry and possibly if I get the code running correctly, I will look into running it on actual hardware.
+As I'm relatively familiar with 8080 code, having written a [simulator](https://github.com/nistur/tlvm) for it, it seemed like the obvious choice.~~I do not know at this point whether I will be entering the competition as I will be required to build a board to demo this on.
+For now I will just aim to emulate the entry and possibly if I get the code running correctly, I will look into running it on actual hardware.~~ *I missed the deadline by a lot, but I kept working on this*

 So far my thoughts on the competition are:
 - 1kB is a ridiculously low limit, even for embedded systems nowadays,